mhdgning131/Web-developpement-Toolkit/README.md

 ## About

-This repository aims to centralize everything related to web development: practical tutorials, popular tools, best practices, and collaborative projects.
+I created this repository aims to centralize everything related to web development: practical tutorials, popular tools, best practices, and collaborative projects.
 It's an open space for learning, sharing, and collaborating.

 ## Repository Structure